-- (1) A person must not carry out any type of general diving work unless the person holds a certificate for general diving work, issued by a training organisation, that demonstrates that the person has acquired the relevant competencies for that type of general diving work. - (2) This regulation does not apply in relation to incidental diving work or limited diving work. - (3) In this regulation -
+- (1) A person must not carry out any type of general diving work unless the person holds a certificate for general diving work, issued by a training organisation, that demonstrates that the person has acquired the relevant competencies for that type of general diving work. - (2) This regulation does not apply in relation to incidental diving work or limited scientific diving work. - (3) In this regulation - relevant competencies means the competencies specified in AS/NZS 2815 (Training and certification of occupational divers) that are relevant to the type of general diving work to which subregulation (1) applies.

 171A.
-Competence of worker - general diving work - additional knowledge and skill
+Competence of worker - general diving work - knowledge and skill

-(1) In addition to regulation 171, a person must not carry out general diving work unless the person has, through training, qualification or experience, acquired sound knowledge and skill in relation to the following:
+- (1) A person must not carry out general diving work unless the person has, through training, qualification or experience, acquired sound knowledge and skill in relation to the following: - (a) the application of diving physics;

-- (a) the application of diving physics; - (b) the use, inspection and maintenance of diving equipment (including emergency equipment) and air supply of the type to be used in the proposed general diving work; - (c) the use of decompression tables or dive computers; - (d) dive planning; - (e) ways of communicating with another diver and with persons at the surface during general diving work; - (f) how to safely carry out general diving work of the type proposed to be carried out; - (g) diving physiology, emergency procedures and first aid.
+- (b) the use, inspection and maintenance of diving equipment (including emergency equipment) and air supply of the type to be used in the proposed general diving work; - (c) the use of decompression tables or dive computers; - (d) dive planning; - (e) ways of communicating with another diver and with persons at the surface during general diving work; - (f) how to safely carry out general diving work of the type proposed to be carried out; - (g) diving physiology, emergency procedures and first aid.